 To prevent the recurrence of peroneal tendonitis or a peroneal tendon tear:

 Do you have any questions about the peroneal tendonitis treatment we offer in NYC?
-Would you like to schedule an appointment with the best rated ankle specialist, doctor Febin Melepura MD of sports injury and pain management clinic in New York?
-Please contact our office for consultation with the pain relief specialist in Midtown Manhattan.
+Would you like to schedule an appointment with the best-rated ankle specialist, Dr. Febin Melepura MD of sports injury and pain management clinic in New York?
+Please contact our office for a consultation with the pain relief specialist in Midtown Manhattan.